SonHaXuan/SecureWearTrade/README.md

 - Node.js and npm (Node Package Manager)
 - Hardhat (for running Ethereum smart contract tests)

+## Dataset
+This project uses the [LifeSnaps Fitbit Dataset](https://www.kaggle.com/datasets/skywescar/lifesnaps-fitbit-dataset) from Kaggle for data analysis and testing.
+Please ensure you download and place the dataset in the appropriate directory before proceeding.

 ## Step-by-Step Instructions

 ### 1. Start the Jedi Server